Neeeser/VTHacksSiteSensei/README.md

 You can set the model type using the `FREE_MODEL`, `PRO_MODEL`, and `ADVANCED_MODEL` values in your `.env` file to specify which models you want to use from OpenRouter.

-## Contributing

-We welcome contributions to improve Site Sensei.
-To contribute:

-1. Fork the repo.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Submit a pull request.

 ## License

 This project is licensed under the MIT License.